What are my rights with my insurance company?

 • Landscape restoration coverage

-• Insurers cannot hide or refuse to apply valid coverages.
+Insurers cannot refuse to apply valid coverages.

 California Insurance Code § 790.03(h)

-11. Right to Interest on Delayed Payments
+Right to Interest on Delayed Payments

 • If your insurer unreasonably delays paying approved amounts, you may be entitled to statutory interest on the overdue payments, calculated from when they should have paid you.